Game of Thrones author George R.R. Martin still hasn’t finished Winds of Winter even though the HBO series has come to an end.

 “I realized that as of this moment I had to be totally honest, or I would be dancing around this question for the rest of my natural life,” he said in a 2015 interview at the Tucson Festival of Books, “I didn’t have it in me to spend the next 20 years getting irate at people for asking the question, so it was essentially the laziest and easiest method of self-defense.”

-At that point, Lynch expected the fourth “Gentleman Bastards” novel, The Thorn of Emberlain, to hit stores by Christmas.
-Two years later, it still hasn’t materialized, but with a new wife and home, along with his continuing health issues, his fans don’t seem to mind.
+The fourth “Gentleman Bastards” novel, The Thorn of Emberlain, will hit stores hopefully by September of this year.
+Lynch's fans know he has a new wife and home, along with his continuing health issues, so they don’t seem to mind the wait.

-The other big fantasy series that is currently winning new fans on premium cable, Gabaldon is another slow writer with a long-running series.
-The most recent novel in the “Outlander” series, Written in My Own Heart’s Blood, hit shelves in 2014, five years after the previous entry and just before the series leapt to TV.
+The creator of the Outlander fantasy series that is currently winning new fans on premium cable, Diana Gabaldon is another slow writer with a long-running series.
+The most recent novel in the “Outlander” series, Written in My Own Heart’s Blood, hit shelves in 2014, five years after the previous entry and just before the series made the leap to TV.

-With eight books in print already, however, the TV show still has a ways to go before it overtakes her novels.
+With eight books in print already, however, the TV show still has a way to go before it overtakes her novels.

 Unlike most of the other authors listed here, Sanderson is prolific.
 Incredibly prolific.
 Since 2015, he has released a half dozen novels in multiple series, as well as short stories and a graphic novel.
 But all that work other work has slowed down progress on his 10-volume epic, "The Stormlight Archives."

 Sanderson kicked the series off in 2010 with The Way of Kings, promising a “Stormlight” novel every two years.
 The second volume, Words of Radiance, did not hit shelves until early 2014, however.
-And the third volume Oathbringer, is due in November.
+And the third volume Oathbringer, came out in 2017.

 At this rate, we can expect him to wrap up the series somewhere around 2040.